 MIND: So how is Verizon partnering with schools get to that end-game?

 MJ: We have a philosophy, we execute on that philosophy, and we ensure that we’re on the ground with that work.
 Some schools are underfunded, under-resourced or have other limitations.
 Verizon is a corporate and socially responsible company and our philosophy is that in our communities, “We’re in this with you.”
 To execute on our philosophy, we’ve partnered with best-in-class nonprofits like MIND Research Institute and Project Lead The Way.
 And we’re on the ground with that work every day, out at school sites, making sure that we have a direct impact on our end-user, the students.
-We feel a true partnership with our schools.
+We feel a true partnership with our schools and look forward to expanding to 350 more by 2021.

 Verizon, in partnership with Digital Promise, has provided a guidebook for schools rolling out 1:1 devices.
 Read the guidebook here.